Most people know at least part of the Miranda Rights (or Miranda warning,

 Why are these rights part of the arrest process?
 For the accused's

-could be misconstrued or presented against them in court.
+or presented against them in court.

 "Does not being read my Miranda Rights invalidate my charge?"